arokem/surround_suppression/README.rst

 - contrast_increments {int}: The number of contrast increments in the staircase.

-- target_contrast_min {0-1}: The minimal contrast to show as a target.

-- fix_target_max {0-1}: The maximal value of the fixation target.

-- fix_target_min {0-1}: The minimal value of the fixation target.

 - trials_per_block {int}: The number of trials in a block in the 'block' mode.

 - num_blocks {int}: The number of blocks to run.
 The number of trials will be